Choosing the right ranch holiday: Guest ranch or working ranch?

 Guest ranches are also sometimes known as Dude ranches.
 There are some small differences between the two.
 Dude ranches usually have a higher guest capacity than guest ranches, for instance.
 Most of our ranches offer a smaller, more intimate experience, and (with some exceptions) they can normally only accommodate up to 30-40 guests at a time (or less!).

-Ranch holidays are a great way to explore the breathtaking landscapes of the United States, as well as spending quality time with your four-legged friends.
-Most guest ranches will offer quality riding.
+Guest ranches are also an excellent way to immerse yourself in stunning landscapes.
 Cattle work might be part of some packages, but is generally more limited.
 Trail riding is the main riding activity, and it is always flexible: you can decide to go out on a short ride or enjoy a full-day ride.
-Some might offer something different - Bitterroot Ranch, located in a remote valley of Wyoming, is surrounded by the untouched Shoshone National Forest and is not like your usual US ranch.
-They offer overnight pack trips, special themed weeks (natural horsemanship, yoga & riding...), and experienced riders can even have a go at their cross-country course!
+Some might even offer something different: at Bitterroot Ranch in Wyoming, guests can explore the pristine Shoshone National Forest, enjoy overnight pack trips, and take part in themed weeks—like yoga & riding or horsemanship clinics.
+Experienced riders can even test their skills on the cross-country course.

 In a nutshell...